 Free Spectral Range

-The free spectral range of an optical resonator (cavity) is the frequency spacing of its axial (Gaussian-shaped) resonator modes.
-It is therefore also called axial mode spacing.
+The free spectral range of an optical resonator (cavity) is the spacing of its axial (Gaussian-shaped) resonator modes in terms of optical frequency.
+It is also called axial mode spacing.
 For an empty standing-wave resonator of length L, it can be calculated as

-The free spectral range of a Fabry–Pérot interferometer (or a Lyot filter) is the frequency spacing of its transmission peaks.
-It often limits the optical frequency range in which it can be used.
+The free spectral range of a Fabry–Pérot interferometer (or a Lyot filter) often limits the optical frequency range in which it can be used as a spectrometer.
 A large free spectral range can thus be desirable.
-However, for a given finesse, a larger free spectral range also leads to a larger bandwidth of the resonances, thus to poorer spectral resolution, as long as the same mirrors are used.
+It can be obtained simply by making the resonator shorter – which, however, also leads to a larger bandwidth of the resonances, thus to poorer spectral resolution, as long as the same mirrors are used.
 For better resolution, one then needs to increase the finesse by minimizing the round-trip power losses of circulating light.